iMovR Cascade Standing Desk Review

 2. iMovR’s 3D-Laminated Tabletops

 The Cascade, along with the Energize (its close relative, minus the SteadyType™ keyboard tray), comes in corner shapes as well as standard rectangular shapes.
-The corner options are two-legged, easier to install than 3-legged L-desk behemoths, much easier on the wallet, too, and feature a flat back edge to make monitor arm installation easier (and at the correct focal depth).
+The corner options are two-legged, easier to install than most 3-legged L-desk behemoths, much easier on the wallet, too, and feature a flat back edge to make monitor arm installation easier (and at the correct focal depth).
+[Editor's update: the exception to the rule is iMovR's new Lander L-desk which installs in under ten minutes with just a screwdriver.]
 Interior designers love that they can combine these corner desks in a variety of patterns (honeycomb, quads, back-to-back) to optimize space in the large open workspaces that are so popular these days.

 3. Try it with a Treadmill